Mishieck/parawait/docs/quick-start.md

 })();
 ```

+The function `isAtLeast18` checks if a given age is at least 18.
+It returns the age if it is 18 or greater.
+The property `filterOutput` indicates that only values that are not `undefined` should be returned from the outputs of `isAtLeast18`.

 ## Find

-We are going to look at how you can find a single value that matches particular conditions in an array.
-We are going to find a user with a particular ID in an array of users.
+Finding a user by ID in an array of user objects.

 ```js
 (async () => {